atao60/study-axon-vaadin/README.md

 #### [Vaadin 7 project](vaadin7) ####

 To upgrade to Vaadin 7 requires many changes by itself.
-It deserves its own sample.
+It deserves its own project.

 #### [Xtend project](xtend) ####